liangliang6v6/KGQAGen/README.md

 2. Use the OpenAI API to generate natural questions with answers and reasoning
 3. Query Wikidata via the default SPARQL endpoint (online or local)
 4. Save results to `data/processed/gen_data.json`

 ---

-## 🌐 SPARQL Endpoint Options

-By default, the script uses an **online Wikidata endpoint**.
-If you’ve deployed your own local Virtuoso instance, simply **edit the endpoint URL** in the config or script.

-Refer to: `virtuoso/README.md` for instructions on local deployment.

----